-If a student transfers out of a school during the assessment period (September 1, 2009 through March 2, 2010) and into another Maryland public or Special Placement (LEA 24) school, the STC must transfer the portfolio in its then-current state of completion to the receiving school (whether or not that school is in your school system) within 10 school days of receiving notification from the receiving school or school system.
+If a student transfers out of a school during the assessment period (September 4, 2012 through February 26, 2013) and into another Maryland public or Special Placement (LEA 24) school, the STC, working in collaboration with the LAC, must transfer the portfolio in its then-current state of completion to the receiving school (whether or not that school is in your school system) within 10 school days of receiving notification from the receiving school or school system.
+When transferring the Alt-MSA portfolio, it is recommended that the LEA use a traceable method.
+In addition to transferring the portfolio, the LAC/STC should notify the LAC for the receiving school by sending them a copy of the Online Transfer Request form found in Part 7.
+For public schools only, when a student transfers out of the LEA the STC must notify his or her LAC.
+The sending LAC should also notify the receiving LAC of the transfer school system, if known.
 It is expected that the portfolio will contain test documents and the number of artifacts consistent with the number of days that the student was enrolled in the sending school.
 The receiving school will then continue instruction and complete the assessment and portfolio development process.
 Failure to properly transfer a student portfolio may result in a student receiving a proficiency level of "Basic."
 Sending schools which do not forward portfolio information to a receiving school on a timely basis will be flagged for investigation of a testing irregularity and may be subject to State and/or local sanctions.

 Occasionally, schools are unable to determine the specific school or school system to which the student is transferring, or the student may be relocating to another state.
-In those cases, submit the portfolio to the Alt-MSA contractor with test documents and artifacts in their current state of completion when the student transferred out, with the Unidentified Student Transfer Alt-MSA Portfolio Transmittal Form.
-(See Part 7 of the Alt-MSA Handbook).
-The portfolio of the transferred student will not be scored, but submitting the portfolio will help facilitate vendor processing of materials.
+In those cases, if the portfolio contains secure materials such as artifacts, submit the portfolio to the Alt-MSA contractor with test documents and artifacts in their current state of completion and follow invalidation process noted on page 1-11.
+However, if there are no secure materials in the portfolio, it does not need to be submitted.
+Secure materials are any completed student artifacts.
+Non-secure materials include: draft and final test documents, IEP's, and all forms found in Section 7.